PowerweaveInc/powernet/README.md

-# powernet -- graphs with edges labeled by capacity
+# powernet -- algebraic graphs with edges labeled by capacity

 This package implements `Network`s, graph data structures where edges are labeled by capacity.